openfheorg/openfhe-development/docs/sphinx_rsts/intro/installation/installation.rst

 - If you want to build only library files or some other subset of OpenFHE, please review the last paragraph of this page.

-- After the ``make`` completes, you should see the OpenFHE library files in the lib folder, binaries of demos in ``bin/demo``, binaries of benchmarks in ``bin/benchmark``, and binaries for unit tests in the unittest folder.
+- After the ``make`` completes, you should see the OpenFHE library files in the lib folder, binaries of examples in ``bin/examples``, binaries of benchmarks in ``bin/benchmark``, and binaries for unit tests in the unittest folder.

 6. Install OpenFHE to a system directory (if desired or for production purposes) ::